vanus-labs/vanus-connect/connectors/source-aws-sns/README.md

 ---
-title: AWS SNS
+title: Amazon SNS
 ---

-# AWS SNS Source
+# Amazon SNS Source

 ## Overview
 AWS SNS(Simple Notification Service) Source is a Vance Source Connector which subscribe to the SNS topic and receive messages published to the topic, and then transform them into CloudEvents and deliver them to the target URL.